Linzar-Slytherin/SDS/evaluation/2-inference/readme.md

-# DistServe Artifact Evaluation Guide
+# SDS Artifact Evaluation Guide

 This is the artifact of the paper "DistServe: Disaggregating Prefill and Decoding for Goodput-optimized Large Language Model Serving".
 We are going to guide you through the process of reproducing the main results in the paper.

 Here is a high level overview of the whole process:
 1. Environment Setup: Create a GPU instance on [RunPod](https://www.runpod.io/) from our provided template with all the environment already setup.
-2. Kick-the-tires: Run some toy examples to verify DistServe and vLLM are working.
-3. Full evaluation: Reproduce all the main results in the paper.
+2. Full evaluation: Reproduce all the main results in the paper.

 ## Environment Setup